The Challenge of Brother and Sister Shared Bedroom

 Shared Bedroom Ideas

-1. Less Stuff & The Right Furniture
+Have Less Stuff and Use The Right Furniture

 First, we took the following items out of the room: